nohzafk/devcontainer-feature-emacs-lsp-bridge/README.md

 This repository provides automation to generate devcontainer features for every language server supported by [lsp-bridge](https://github.com/manateelazycat/lsp-bridge).
 It uses [nix packages](https://search.nixos.org/packages) to install the language server and lsp-bridge environment inside the container.

+**This DevContainer feature automatically updates and releases the latest version of LSP-Bridge daily.**

 ![Emacs lsp-bridge showing auto-completion menu when opeing a file in container](https://github.com/nohzafk/devcontainer-feature-emacs-lsp-bridge/blob/main/Screenshot.jpeg?raw=true)

 # Available Features